tuxpilot/RIDS/README.md

 - Manage the SMS and mail sending alarm information from the Webui
 - Arm/disable the alarm based on user authentication from a USB Keyboard
 - Wireless communication between the access point monitoring devices (RF :433Mhz)
+- Let you choose another SMS sender than OVH (Twilio, RaspiSMS, etc.)
+- Let you choose to send SMS from a dedicated device (managed with minicom)